The draft interoperability standards include eight discipline areas

 The draft standards provided here have been collaboratively prepared with the goal of defining interfaces and environments to facilitate cooperative deep space exploration endeavors.
 These draft standards focus on topics prioritized in this early phase of exploration planning and are not intended to dictate design features beyond the interfaces.
 By providing the draft standards here, we hope to engage the wide-ranging global spaceflight industry, and encourage feedback on the standards from all potential stakeholder audiences.
+These draft standards will be updated with baseline versions the once signature process is completed.

 The Avionics standard provides basic common design parameters that allow developers to independently design compatible Avionics systems.
 Specifies data link protocols and physical layer options that may be used to architect the interfaces between both spacecraft subsystems and vehicles themselves.